Bank of Albania: Monetary policy

+Banking Supervision

 The Bank of Albania supervises and regulates all activity of banks and institutions operating banking activity within the country.
 The Bank of Albania enforces rules on the establishment of banks and institutions and licenses them.
 The bank also supervises and monitors all activity of these institutions to ensure that they follow and obey the laws and regulations.

 The central bank supervises the banking system for the following purposes: